Close your eyes and take a deep breath… ouch!

 What’s the Procedure?

-Mental preparation involves getting to know what it is and what the process entails.
+Mental preparation involves getting to know what it is and what the process entails, as well as the etiquette involved.
 Being able to do that will help you better understand the process and why certain things happen during the procedure.

 First of all, you need to know what a Brazilian wax procedure is.
 Well, it is a procedure that involves removing your pubic hair.